benfoxall/benfoxall.github.com/_posts/2013-09-20-other-side-of-responsive.md

 <p class="lead">Yesterday I gave a talk "The other side of responsive" which was about how responsive web development gives us a great platform for creating interfaces that combine multiple devices.
 This post explains some of the tech/approaches that I used for it.</p>

-<p><strong>I'm writing this in a car, with the limit of a half charged laptop, so appologies for any mistakes or over-wordyness. <small>Also - for reference - my mother (who is driving) is playing Mozart Clarinet Concerto in A really loud, which is awesome.</small></strong></p>
+<p><strong>I'm writing this in a car, with the limit of a half charged laptop, so apologies for any mistakes or over-wordyness. <small>Also - for reference - my mother (who is driving) is playing Mozart Clarinet Concerto in A really loud, which is awesome.</small></strong></p>

 ## The setup